 About the Author

-Yael Levy is an author, journalist and artist whose work has appeared in numerous venues, most notably, The Jerusalem Post.
+Yael Levy is an author and artist whose work has appeared in numerous venues, most notably, The Jerusalem Post.

 Yael’s debut Young Adult novel Brooklyn Love (Crimson Romance/Simon & Schuster, Sept.2012) broke new ground as the first published Orthodox Jewish romance, followed by her romantic comedies, Starstruck (S&S, Feb.
 2013) and Touchdown (S&S, Dec.
 2013).

 In the current climate of recognizing the need for diverse books, publishers may make assumptions about what that means, often to the detriment of developing creative expression within and between diverse cultures.
-In this podcast, Yael discusses with colleagues in the children’s literature community the need for books that reflect the Jewish American experience for children, without defining the Holocaust and perceptions of victimization as the baseline identity of Jewish American kids.
+In this podcast, Yael discusses the need for books that reflect the Jewish American experience for children, without defining the Holocaust as their baseline identity.

 New York socialite Goldie Fischer seems to have it all: wealth, beauty, and a fiancé to die for.
 Until she’s murdered on her wedding night by a jealous witch and instantaneously loses everything.
 Angry and seeking revenge, Goldie becomes a dybbuk– her soul possesses the body of Southern football hero Clay Harper and she refuses to join the light until the wrongs are rectified.